karan101292/MathquillBasedEditor/README.md

 });
 // List of other options are mentioned bellow.

-mathEditor.setTemplate('keypad');
+mathEditor.setTemplate('floating-toolbar');
-// It will make button toolbar look like keypad.
+// It will make button toolbar floating.
-// More options would be added.

 mathEditor.getValue();
 // It will return letex for input formula.